Southwest Airlines Nationwide Fares from $40 1-Way

 Popularity: 5/5

-Hawaiian Airlines via DealBase discounts select roundtrip flights to Hawaii, with prices starting from $297.20.
-That's the best price we could find for select routes now by at least $9, and the lowest price we've seen for roundtrip flights on Hawaiian Airlines.
-Book this travel deal by July 12 for travel from September 2 through December 17.
+United Airlines via DealBase discounts select nationwide 1-way fares, with prices starting from $58.30.
+That's the best price we could find for select routes on comparable 3-star carriers by $9.
+Book this travel deal by July 18 for travel from August 20 through December 18.
 Buy Now

-- On the DealBase landing page, click "Hawaiian Airlines" in the top line to see this sale; we found lower fares within.
+- On the DealBase landing page, click on "United Airlines" in the top line to see this sale.

-- We found this price on flights departing from San Francisco, CA (SFO) with arrival in Honolulu, HI (HNL) on October 29 and return on November 5.
+- We found this price on flights departing on October 8 from Chicago, IL (ORD) to Cincinnati, OH (CVG).

 - All prices, dates, and booking details were valid at the time of publication.